 To display the clusters in your workspace, click the clusters icon in the sidebar.

-The Clusters page displays two lists: Interactive Clusters and Automated Clusters.
+The Clusters page displays two lists: All-Purpose Clusters and Job Clusters.
 Each list includes:

 - Cluster name